wqqqy/wqy-hugo-academic/content/authors/admin/_index.md

 - Visitors
 ---

 I am a Ph.D. candidate working with  Prof. [Shouling Ji](http://nesa.zju.edu.cn/webpage/crew/jsl.html) in the School of Computer Science and Technology at  [Zhejiang University](https://www.zju.edu.cn/english/).
-I earned my bachelor’s degree at [Hunan University](http://www-en.hnu.edu.cn/) in 2018.
-My research interest lies in IoT security.
+I earned my bachelor’s degree at [Huazhong University of Science and Technology](http://english.hust.edu.cn/) in 2017.
+My research interest lies in fuzzing and data-driven technique.

 ### Recent News

-* [04/11/2022] Our papers were accepted by ISSTA 2022!
+* [04/11/2022] Two papers were accepted by ISSTA 2022!
+* [10/20/2021] Our paper was accepted by NDSS 2022!
-* [05/25/2021] Our paper was accepted by Usenix Security 2021!
+* [05/01/2019] Our paper was accepted by Usenix Security 2019!